wnyc/breach_buster/README.md

 It is assumed an attacker using BREACH has three non-trivial to obtain abilities.

-First, we assume the attacker has the ability to monitor the victims internet connection.
+First, we assume the attacker has the ability to monitor the victim's internet connection.
 This can happen in many ways.
-The attacker can be sniffing the victims' local wifi or ethernet connection, they can work for the victim's ISP.
+The attacker can be sniffing the victim's local wifi or ethernet connection, they can work for the victim's ISP.
 All they need to do is be able to see the data common back well enough to measure the length of each response.